crate/services-docs/docs/reference/api.rst

 Examples
 --------

-Our API is documented with `Swagger`_.
+The API is documented with `Swagger`_.
 It contains endpoints for:

 - Organizations
 - Regions